 While growing up, my grandparents were strong believers.
 They attended church regularly, read and marked up their Bibles (I still have one.), and prayed aloud.
 They supported ministries like Billy Graham’s.
 But looking back, I think they took some nonessentials and made them essential.
 For example, playing cards, drinking, and doing anything on Sunday was forbidden.

 My mom was a rabid bridge player so my siblings and I had to cover up the fact that every other Monday night she was out playing cards.
-My parents did drink alcohol so whenever my grandparents were coming over, we washed the wine and cocktail glasses and hide the liquor bottles in the cupboard under the oven, behind a trash can.
-If we did anything on Sunday, like going shopping or working in the yard, we lied and told our grandparents we shopped or worked on Saturday.
+My parents did drink alcohol so whenever my grandparents came over, we washed the wine and cocktail glasses and hide the liquor bottles in the cupboard under the oven, behind a trash can.
+If we did anything on Sunday, like shopping or working in the yard, we lied and told our grandparents we shopped or worked on Saturday.

 Christianity became confusing for me.
 If seemed liked the nonessentials became essential, and the true essentials, which were rarely discussed in my home, became nonessential.
 My journey away from the faith began.
 In college I attended church maybe twice.
 After college, it took years before I stepped foot in a church again.